A couple of creative sorts, we met photographing a wedding and eventually had one of our own.

 Chips over salad, red wine over white, mountain hike over lounging on the beach, camper van (preferably our own) over hotel.
 I can be encouraged to do most things for a cherry bakewell.

 Profile captures by Keri Tan on our wedding day, production by us.

-Other images by us and the magic of a self timer and a tripod (below).
+Other images by us and the magic of a self timer, sense of humour and a tripod (below).

 See, we do understand how awkward posing makes you feel (and look).

 This was supposed to be funny.
 Not sure we quite pulled that off...

 A fair few moons ago, we started working together more and more, then we got married and things got a smidge confusing, so here we are under one banner.

 A little history lesson...Until a few years ago, we operated in our own rights as 'Sarah Ellen Bailey | Creative Wedding Photographer' (est 2008) and 'William Lonsdale Photography' (est 2011),so if you were looking for either of those, you’re in the right place.